 A9.2 Annotated examples: Time Series Data

-Data may be taken over periods of time at a set of discrete point, spatial locations called stations (see footnote 2).
+Data may be taken over periods of time at a set of discrete point, spatial locations called stations (see also discussion in 9.1).
 The set of elements at a particular station is referred to as a timeSeries feature and a data variable may contain a collection of such features.
 The instance dimension in the case of timeSeries specifies the number of time series in the collection and is also referred to as the station dimension.
 The instance variables, which have just this dimension, including latitude and longitude for example, are also referred to as station variables and are considered to contain information describing the stations.
 The station variables may contain missing values, allowing one to reserve space for additional stations that may be added at a later time, as discussed in section 9.6.
 In addition,

-It is strongly recommended that there should be a station variable (which may be of any type) with the attribute cf_role=”station_id”, whose values uniquely identify the stations.
+It is strongly recommended that there should be a station variable (which may be of any type) with the attribute cf_role=”timeseries_id”, whose values uniquely identify the stations.

 It is recommended that there should be station variables with standard_name attributes "station_description", "surface_altitude" and “station_wmo_id” when applicable.